Want to know how to create a blog before breakfast (or in time for tea!)?

 Hosting is basically a bit of real estate (or space) on the web.

-There are many hosting companies out there, but most bloggers starting out go for Bluehost.
+There are many hosting companies out there, but most new bloggers go for Bluehost.

-They make starting a blog a complete breeze, they’re cheap (from $2.95 a month), secure, offer great support and I’ve found my page load speed to be consistently fast (you do not want your blog to load slowly, as Google won’t like it and neither will your readers!)
+I’ve also found my page load speed to be consistently fast with Bluehost (you don’t want your blog to load slowly.
+Google won’t like it and neither will your readers!)

-Click HERE to go to Bluehost and signup for your hosting (plus get your FREE domain).
+Click HERE to start your own self-hosted blog with Bluehost (+ get your FREE domain).

-Then follow my step by step visual guide below for exactly what you need to do to set up your hosting.
+Then follow my step by step visual guide below to set up your hosting.

-Setting Up Your Hosting – Step #1 (Getting Started)
+Set Up Hosting – Step #1 (Getting Started)

 The first thing you need to do is go to Bluehost and click on the ‘Get Started Now‘ button.

-Setting Up Your Hosting – Step #2 (Select Your Plan)
+Set Up Hosting – Step #2 (Select Your Plan)

 If you’re on a budget, the Basic Plan is more than ample when you’re starting out.
 You can easily upgrade to a different plan later on, if you want to.

-Setting Up Your Hosting – Step #3 (Choose a Domain Name)
+Set Up Hosting – Step #3 (Choose a Domain Name)